LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Persistent container application storage can also be configured after installation by using one of the configurations from `here <https://docs.openshift.com/container-platform/3.11/install_config/persistent_storage/index.html>`__.

-Uninstall OpenShift services from nodes by specifying them in the inventory and using the uninstall playbook.
+Uninstall OpenShift services from Nodes by specifying them in the inventory and using the uninstall playbook.

 .. code-block:: sh